IdentityServer/IdentityServer4/docs/topics/grant_types.rst

 See the :ref:`Client Credentials Quick Start <_refResosurceOwnerQuickstart>` for a sample how to use it.
 You also need to provide code for the username/password validation which can be supplied by implementing the ``IResourceOwnerPasswordValidator`` interface.
-You can find more information about this interface :ref:`here <refResourceOwnerPasswordValidator:>`.
+You can find more information about this interface :ref:`here <refResourceOwnerPasswordValidator>`.

 Implicit
 ========